Luffa plant

 • Put each emerging plant into its own 4” or large pot with soil and lightly water.

-• Water when soil looks dry.
+• Water lightly when soil looks dry.

 How to harvest:

 • Green & Light Yellow colored luffa’s that must be harvested due to impending frost can be dried out indoors infront of a window.
 I’ve also been told you can dry them in an oven.
-I’ve tried that and failed, so you’ll need to do your own research on that.
+I’ve tried that technique once before and failed, so you’ll need to do your own research on that.

 Clean Loofah & Save Seeds:

-• Store in cool, dry area.’
+• Store in cool, dry area.

 Dried Loofah Sponge